emsesp/docs/docs/index.md

 For general questions about this software project, such as which devices and equipment it supports, please reach out to the team and the wider community via GitHub discussions or Discord.

 For non-technical business inquiries, please use the [contact form](Contact).
+English only!